 Purpose: Our mission in Croatia supports CRU (Campus Crusade).
 Their goal is to share the gospel and make disciples of college students.
 During our time in Croatia, we will conduct a series of seminars to draw in university students, work to develop relationships with them, and share how a relationship with Jesus will forever change their lives.
 In preparation for the trip, our team (mostly college students) will grow in their faith as they prepare to engage and share that faith with Croatian students

-Purpose: We are excited to take a team of 30 back to Guatemala City on March 30-April 6, 2019.
-We have 22 students and 8 leaders who get to be a part of Guatemala’s rich culture, beautiful people, and explosive ministry.
+Purpose: Our purpose in Guatemala is to connect with and be a part of Guatemala’s rich culture, beautiful people, and explosive ministry.
 Our team will work closely with our long-partnered church, church planter Pastor Saul, and school in zone 3.
 There we will sing songs, make crafts, and have Bible stories for children.
 In conjunction with the school, we will have the opportunity to help with construction work, visit other public schools, love and pray with local families in their homes, and visit other local ministries like Down Guatemala.

 East Asia / Barnabas